yingxingcheng/SustainableSoftwareEngineering.jl/docs/src/lecture/2-julia_project_structure.md

 - The `src` folder: Where the source code lives
 - Structure and naming conventions for source files
+- Can contain multiple files (modules)

 ### `docs` Folder

-- Purpose of the `docs` folder: Documentation of the project
+- Where the Documentation of the project lives
-- Tools for generating documentation in Julia, e.g., Documenter.jl
+- Tools for generating documentation in Julia, e.g., `Documenter.jl`

 ### `examples` Folder

 - The `examples` folder: Contains example scripts and notebooks
 - Demonstrating usage and features of the project

+### `test` Folder

+- The folder containing unit tests in the file `runtests.jl`, explained later

 ## README File

-- Importance of a `README.md` file in a project
+- Every Git needs a `README.md` file, first starting point when someone opens the repo
 - Key elements to include: project description, installation instructions, usage examples, contact info, ...

 ## Project.toml and Manifest.toml